View Document Text

 investment later in the future.
 Annuities are contracts issued by a life insurance company

 designed to meet requirement or other long-term goals.
-An annuity is not a life insurance
+An annuity is not a life

-withdraw your money early.
+you withdraw your money early.
 Variable annuities also involve investment risks, just as

 mutual funds do.